themotte/rDrama/readme.md

 4- That's it!
 Visit `localhost` in your browser.

-5- Optional: to change the domain from "localhost" to something else and configure the site settings, as well as integrate it with the external services the website uses, please edit the variables in the docker-compose.yml file and then restart the docker container.
+5- Optional: to change the domain from "localhost" to something else and configure the site settings, as well as integrate it with the external services the website uses, please edit the variables in the docker-compose.yml file and then restart the docker container from inside the docker app.

 ---